-\boxtimes NOT APPLICABLE (neare st bus, shuttle or circulator stop more than one mile away) SERVICE WITHIN ONE MILE (provide additional information below) Operator(s) Click here to enter name of operator(s).
+\boxtimes NOT APPLICABLE (neare st bus, shuttle or circulator stop more than one mile away) SERVICE WITHIN ONE M ILE (provide additional information below) Operator(s) Click here to enter name of operator(s).
 Bus Route(s) Click here to enter bus route number(s).
 Distance ☐ Within or adjacent to the development site (0.10 mile or less) 0.10 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide sufficient connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Click here to provide comments.
 Bicycling Access Dedicated paths, lanes or cycle tracks provide sufficient connectivity Low volume and/or low speed streets provide sufficient connectivity Route uses high volume and/or high speed streets Not applicable (accessing the site by bicycling is not consistent with the type of development proposed)

-07. Does a transit agency which provides rail and/or fixed route bus service operate anywhere within the jurisdiction in which the development site is located?

-Access between major developments and transit services provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce traffic congestion.
-If a transit agency operates within the jurisdiction and a comprehensive operations plan update is undertaken, the agency should give consideration to serving the site during the evaluation of future routes, bus stops and transfer facilities.
-If the nature of the development is amenable to access by transit, walking or bicycling, but direct service to the site is not feasible or cost effective, the transit agency and local government(s) should ensure good walking and bicycling access accessibility is provided between the development and any routes within a one mile radius.
-The applicable local government(s) is encouraged to make these connections a funding priority for future walking and bicycling infrastructure improvements.
+provides rail and/or fixed route bus service operate anywhere within development site is located? or ca co sei na to en prefer not to drive, expand not to drive, expand not to drive, expand not to drive, expand not the site during the expand the site is not feasible or sure good walking and big y routes within a one mile. clopments and transit services provide options for people who cannot and economic opportunities by better connecting people and jobs, and destion.
+If a transit agency operates within the jurisdiction and a colan update is undertaken, the agency should give consideration to evaluation of future routes, bus stops and transfer facilities.
+If the is amenable to access by transit, walking or bicycling, but direct service cost effective, the transit agency and local government(s) should cycling access accessibility is provided between the development and the radius.
+The applicable local government(s) is encouraged to make a priority for future walking and bicycling infrastructure improvements.
+NO \boxtimes YES MAI RTA e development site is wincessibility conditions. thin one mile of an existing multi-use path or trail, provide information Access between major developments and walking/bicycling facilities provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce traffic congestion.
+If connectivity with a regionally significant path or trail is available nearby, but walking or bicycling between the development site and those facilities is a challenge, the applicable local government(s) is encouraged to make the route a funding priority for future walking and bicycling infrastructure improvements. \boxtimes NOT APPLICABLE (neare st path or trail more than one mile away) YES (provide additional i information below) Name of facility Click here to provide name of facility.
+Distance Within or adjacent to development site (0.10 mile or less) 0.15 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Bicycling Access Dedicated lanes or cycle tracks provide connectivity Low volume and/or low speed streets provide connectivity

-\boxtimes NO

-YES

-Clic k here to provide comm ents

-08. If the development site is within one mile of an existing multi-use path or trail, provide information on accessibility conditions.

-Access between major developments and walking/bicycling facilities provide options for people who cannot or prefer not to drive, expand economic opportunities by better connecting people and jobs, and can help reduce traffic congestion.
-If connectivity with a regionally significant path or trail is available nearby, but walking or bicycling between the development site and those facilities is a challenge, the applicable local government(s) is encouraged to make the route a funding priority for future walking and bicycling infrastructure improvements.

-X NOT APPLICABLE (nearest path or trail more than one mile away) YES (provide additional information below) Name of facility Click here to provide name of facility.
-Distance ☐ Within or adjacent to development site (0.10 mile or less) 0.15 to 0.50 mile 0.50 to 1.00 mile Walking Access Sidewalks and crosswalks provide connectivity Sidewalk and crosswalk network is incomplete Not applicable (accessing the site by walking is not consistent with the type of development proposed) Bicycling Access ☐ Dedicated lanes or cycle tracks provide connectivity Low volume and/or low speed streets provide connectivity Route uses high volume and/or high speed streets
+Route uses high volume and/or high speed streets